 Bring any faults to the attention of the salesman, if he hesitates about fixing them, I’d cut short the test drive.

-Electrical issues are often simple, but because of the complexity of modern vehicles not every mechanic will take them on.
-Some electrical problems will need main dealer software upgrades, these aren’t always available to non dealer shops, meaning a main dealer visit and big dollars.
+Electrical issues are often simple, but because of the complexity of modern vehicles, not every mechanic will take them on.
+Some electrical problems will need main dealer software upgrades, these aren’t always available to non-dealer shops, meaning the main dealer visit and big dollars.

 Listen and feel for any hesitation, vibration, rattle, knock, squeak, thump or roar.

 The engine should be responsive, the transmission should be smooth, suspension-free from noise, and the steering sharp and tight.

 This might sound obvious but I’ll say it anyway, we never pay the sticker price.
 But we’re not in the business of running the salesman or his car down, instead, we’re pointing out its shortcomings (real or imagined) and assigning a discounted price.